-The admission fee is not included in the Persepolis main ticket.
-It is open from 8 AM to 5:30 PM.
+The museum of Persepolis admission fee is a part of the Persepolis entrance fee.
+The Persepolis Museum hours are 8 AM to 5:30 PM.

 Evidence of a Multicultural Empire

-At the Gate of All Nations, honoring King Xerxes I who united the Empire, three languages were used to describe the tributes: old Persian, Neo Babylonian, and Elamite.
+At the Gate of All Nations, honoring King Xerxes I who united the Empire, you can see three languages to describe the tributes: old Persian, Neo Babylonian, and Elamite.

 Tips for Visiting Persepolis